pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 pretty_table(ptbl)
 ```

-<br/><br/>

 # 2.2 Recreate the `kb07`-dataset from scratch

-To also play with the number of subjects and items in our power calculation, we need to recreate the design of an given experiment.
-Lets start with a simulated replication of the `kb07`-dataset.
+For full control over all parameters in our `kb07` data set we will recreate the design using the method shown above.

 Define subject and item number: